 - Walker will be seeking an Official Plan amendment from the Niagara Region, and an Official Plan amendment and zoning by-law change from the City of Niagara Falls as part of the application process.

-- The company will be consulting extensively with stakeholders including the local community, First Nations, local politicians, regulators, commenting agencies and nearby businesses throughout the applications process and beyond.
+- The company will be consulting extensively with stakeholders including the local community, Indigenous communities, local politicians, regulators, commenting agencies and nearby businesses throughout the applications process and beyond.

 Studies to be Conducted